ds-modules/curriculum-guide/module/instructor/preplanning.md

 1. What do you want **students to take away** from the module?
 This might include a particular coding or analysis skill, like ‘calculating the correlation coefficient’ or ‘interpreting histograms’
 2. How much **instruction time and resources** do you want to devote to the module?
 Modules that teach more programming skill tend to require more class or lab time.
 3. How much **time for development** is there before the course?
 Ideally, the majority of module development takes place in the semester before the course starts, with additional lead time for larger modules.
 4. What **data set** do you want to use?
 Having students collect data themselves and aggregate it into a class data set can be engaging but difficult for a short module or a small course.
 Conversely, data sets available on the internet may need hours of pre-processing to become usable for analysis.
 The data sets that are easiest to use right away are usually in a spreadsheet-like format, such as a csv or xlsx file.
-DSEP staff can assist with finding interesting data for you to use, but note that this will extend the necessary development time.
+CDSS staff can assist with finding interesting data for you to use, but note that this will extend the necessary development time.

 The clearer your answers to these questions, the faster your module can get up and running.
-If you have questions or would like support with the pre-planning stage, feel free to contact DSEP modules staff.
+If you have questions or would like support with the pre-planning stage, feel free to contact CDSS modules staff.

 ### Ideas For Modules